n1nj4sec/pupy/README.md

 - Multi-platform (tested on windows 7, windows xp, kali linux, ubuntu)
 - modules can be executed as background jobs
 - commands and scripts running on remote hosts are interruptible
+- auto-completion for commands and arguments
-- auto-completion and nice colored output :-)
+- nice colored output :-)
 - commands aliases can be defined in the config

 ## Implemented Modules :
 - migrate
   - inter process architecture injection also works (x86->x64 and x64->x86)
+- command execution
+- interactive shell (cmd.exe, /bin/sh, /bin/bash, ...)
+	- tty allocation is well supported on target running a unix system.
+Just looks like a ssh shell
+- interactive python shell
+- download
-- keylogger
+- upload
 - persistence
 - screenshot
 - webcam snapshot
+	- ~~to spy on your girlfriend~~
 - in memory execution of PE exe both x86 and x64 :)
-- command execution
-- download
-- upload
+	- works very well with [mimitakz](https://github.com/gentilkiwi/mimikatz) :-)
 - socks5 proxy
 - local port forwarding
-- interactive shell (cmd.exe, /bin/sh, ...)
-- interactive python shell
 - shellcode exec (thanks to @byt3bl33d3r)
+- keylogger
+	- monitor keys, the windows titles the text is typed in and the clipboard ! (thanks @golind for the updates)
+- mouselogger:
+	- takes small screenshots around the mouse at each click and send them back to the server (thanks @golind)

 ##Quick start
 ###Installation :